Paducah, Kentucky: UNESCO Creative City

-On November 21, 2013, Paducah was designated by UNESCO as a Creative City of Crafts and Folk Art.
+On November 21, 2013, Paducah was designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a Creative City of Crafts and Folk Art.
 Arts and cultural initiatives have included the Lower Town Artist Relocation program, the National Quilt Museum, Paducah "Wall to Wall" floodwall murals, and the Paducah School of Art and Design.
 Participation in the program has been criticized by local business owners and by Paducah's economic development council due to the financial cost to the city, and because the "UNESCO Creative Cities Network only benefits a small portion of Paducah's economy".

 Music

 The Luther F. Carson Center for the Performing Arts was completed in downtown Paducah in 2004.
 From Crosby, Stills & Nash to Garrison Keillor, Shanghai Circus to STOMP, the Carson Center hosts touring Broadway productions, well-known entertainers, dramas, dance and popular faith-based and family series.

 In September 2004, plans came together to highlight Paducah's musical roots through the redevelopment of the southern side of downtown.
 The centerpiece of the effort is the renovation of Maggie Steed's Hotel Metropolitan.[28]
 Prominent African-American musicians such as Louis Armstrong, Duke Ellington, Cab Calloway, Chick Webb's orchestra, B.B.
 King, Bobby "Blue" Bland, Ike and Tina Turner and other R & B and blues legends have performed here as part of what has become known as the "Chitlin' Circuit".
 Supporters want to promote Paducah's role in the history of American music.

 Paducah is the birthplace and residence of musicians in various genres.
 Rockabilly Hall of Fame artists Ray Smith, whose recording of "Rockin' Little Angel" was a hit in 1960, and Stanley Walker, who played guitar for Ray Smith and others, grew up in Paducah.
 Terry Mike Jeffrey, an Emmy-nominated songwriter, is a resident of Paducah.
-Nashville, TN based composer/violinist, Mark Evitts, is also from Paducah.
+Nashville, Tennessee–based composer–violinist, Mark Evitts, is also from Paducah.
 The most prominent mainstream artist is Steven Curtis Chapman, the top-selling Christian artist of all time.

 Paducah is one of only two cities named in the world-famous song "Hooray for Hollywood", which is used as the opening number for the Academy of Motion Picture Arts and Sciences Awards (the Oscars).
 The 1937 song, with music by Richard Whiting and lyrics by Johnny Mercer, contains in the second verse: "Hooray for Hollywood!
 That phony, super Coney, Hollywood.
 They come from Chilicothes and Padukahs..."

 Both cities were misspelled in the original published lyrics, though that may have been the fault of the publishers rather than Mercer.
 He was noted for his sophistication and the attention to detail he put into his lyrics.
 The correct spellings are "Chillicothe" and "Paducah".

+Paducah is also mentioned in the song "Paducah", sung by Benny Goodman and Carmen Miranda, from the 1943 musical film The Gang's All Here.